littleweaver/littleweaverweb.com/README.rst

 Get it running
 --------------

-If you are using virtualenv and RVM, ensure that you are on the appropriate virtual environment, gemset, and ruby version.
-E.g.,
+If you are using virtualenv, ensure that you are on the appropriate virtual environment:

 .. code:: bash